Season 1, Episode 47

 Lorne Brown:

-though for 40 years you play the old song, once you burn a new song on it, you’ve burned it.
+So I remember I had eight tracks of my current two, but now we’ve lost 90% of our audience.
+And if you were playing a song for 40 years saying, I’m not lovable, I’m not enough, and then you take your burner and you burn a new song that I deserve to have it all, I’m worthy.
+The next time you play that song, it plays a new song.
+Although for 40 years you play the old song, once you burn a new song on it, you’ve burned it.
 And to me, when you go and do the younger cell or the inner child work, it’s like burning a new program onto that child and the subconscious can’t tell the difference from an inner and outer experience.
-So it just takes it in and then you as adult self now start to live as if you got that childhood.
-That’s what I think is happening,
+So it just takes it in and then you as an adult self now start to live as if you got that childhood.
+That’s what I think is happening.

 Russell Kennedy:

-And I think that’s certainly a one way of doing it for sure.
+And I think that’s certainly one way of doing it for sure.
 And the other thing that I find too is it takes a while before that new program is overwritten, there’s such a

 body memory and implicit memory of those old traumas that it takes a while before that, and this is my point, this is why I brought that up.
-There’s a period of real transition when the old, I’m a piece of crap and no, I’m actually really healthy, kind, normal human being.
+There’s a period of real transition when I’m old, I’m a piece of crap and no, I’m actually a really healthy, kind, normal human being.
 As they kind of mix together, there’s a period where people feel like I don’t know who I am anymore.
 And I say, that’s good, that’s great.
-I’m glad because it means that we’re moving out of that old familiar ego-based you that is causing a lot of your anxiety, depression, eating disorders, O C D personality disorders.
+I’m glad because it means that we’re moving out of that old familiar ego-based you that is causing a lot of your anxiety, depression, eating disorders, OCD personality disorders.
 We’re moving away from that.
-So you’re going to feel a lot balance.
+So you’re going to feel a lot of balance.
 And that’s the thing about therapy that people don’t really understand is typically you feel a little more confused before you start feeling better.

 Lorne Brown: